williammilanez/williammilanez/README.md

 - **Back-end**: Node.js; TypeScript; Deploy do Back-end.
 <br>

-## Interests 🌐
+## Interests 🌐🔮💡
-- **Artificial Intelligence** 🤖 (Exploring and building innovative projects using AI).
+- 🤖 **Artificial Intelligence**: Exploring and building innovative projects using AI.
-- **Web Development** 🌐 (Building Full Stack applications and expanding skills in backend and frontend technologies).
+- 👨🏻‍💻 **Web Development**: Building Full Stack applications and expanding skills in backend and frontend technologies.
-- **Open Source Contributions** 🤝 (Aiming to collaborate on open source projects with ideas and practical development to improve skills and share knowledge).
+- 🤝 **Open Source Contributions**: Aiming to collaborate on open source projects with ideas and practical development to improve skills and share knowledge.
-- **Stoic Philosophy** ⚖️ (Applying Stoic principles like wisdom, courage, temperance, and justice in daily life).
+- ⚖️ **Stoic Philosophy** Applying Stoic principles like wisdom, courage, temperance, and justice in daily life.
-- **Explorer of the Universe and Curiosities** 🌌 (Fascinated by the mysteries of space and curious facts about the world around us).
+- 🌌 **Explorer of the Universe and Curiosities**: Fascinated by the mysteries of space and curious facts about the world around us.
 <br>

 **Good trip!** 🍁🍂🍃